Mashweb/seq_webapp_BiwaScheme/index.markdown

 because it models a program after the stepwise logic used to complete a program's goal.
-The sequential style of programming is the easiest style to master, all things being equal, because it straightforwardly mirrors our thinking about what the program must do to fulfil its purpose, step by step.
+The sequential style of programming is the easiest style to master, all things being equal, because it straightforwardly mirrors our step-by-step thinking about what the program must do to fulfil its purpose.
-It is interesting to explore the possibility of writing web applications in a sequential style because the dominant, non-sequential styles make it difficult to follow execution flow through the program's code.
+It is interesting to explore the possibility of writing web applications in a sequential style because the dominant, non-sequential styles make it difficult to follow execution flow through a program's code.
 This difficulty complicates program development, testing, and refactoring.
 The discussion thread
 ["Node.js - A giant step backwards?"](https://news.ycombinator.com/item?id=3510758)
-presents some of the issues a programmer faces when he uses a relatively new style of non-sequential web-application programming, namely event-driven programming on the web server.
+presents some of the issues a programmer faces when he writes a relatively new kind of non-sequential web application, namely a web application written for an event-driven web server.

-This introduction to sequentially programmed web apps briefly explains how asynchronous events are handled both by a traditional web application and by a web application written in the newer event-driven style (*ala* Node.js).
+This introduction to sequentially programmed web apps briefly explains how asynchronous events are handled both by a traditional web application and by a web application written for an event-driven web server (*ala* Node.js).
-Then it points out a working example of an application written for a continuation-based web server and online resources for learning important ideas about such applications.
+Then it points out a working example of an application written for a continuation-based web server and online resources for learning important things about such applications.
 Finally it presents a sequentially programmed, continuation-based web application that runs entirely in the web browser--a single-page web application.